lucas-reber/Alphafold_interaction_discovery/README.md

 done
 ```
 # Extracting confidence metrics
+By default AlphaFold will produce five predictions which are based on five different models.
+Using all the five outputs and averaging metrics across the outputs can improve the performance of the metrics for the selection of interaction candidates.
 ## ipTM and pTM

 The interface predicted TM score (ipTM) and predicted TM score (pTM) are directly provided by AlphaFold predictions.
 They can be found in the json file (e.g. in `example_files` for Colabfold `AT1G01550_vs_AT2G30680_scores_rank_001_alphafold2_multimer_v3_model_1_seed_000.json` and for AlphaFold3 `fold_at1g01550_vs_at2g30680_summary_confidences_0.json`).